nenakh/mttr/README.md

 ## Overview

 MTTR is a command-line knowledge organization system that uses physical matter as its core metaphor.
-This unconventional approach breaks traditional thought patterns and enables novel approaches to knowledge management through two fundamental concepts: motes (indivisible units) and masses (collections of units).
+This unconventional approach breaks traditional thought patterns and enables novel approaches to knowledge management through three fundamental concepts: motes (indivisible units), masses (collections of units), and bonds (relationships between objects).

 ## Core Concepts